HMS Victory, battle of Trafalgar, ranging shots, the first hole in her fore topsail, the battle began in earnest.

 The Combined Fleet have found the range, now the battle of Trafalgar will really start, ships of The Combined Fleet will open fire in earnest.

-Nelson did not as popularly thought sail straight at the French line.
+as popularly thought sail straight at the French line.

 The truth supported by facts is more complex, more interesting and Nelson was more clever than that.